Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 }
 ```

-##### File Name Pattern
+#### File Name Pattern
-The `FileNamePattern` is a piece of text which the name of the uploaded file (media) must contain to be recognized as the correct file upload.
-The default is `rii-`.
+Specifies text which must be contained by the file used for updates.
+The default is `rii-`, so a valid file names could be:

+- `rii-supercoolmod.zip`.
+- `supercoolmod-rii-by-coolguy123.zip`

-It is used to distinguish the Reloaded II download from downloads that might come in other formats, e.g. for other mod loaders.
+The pattern is used to distinguish the Reloaded II download from downloads that might come in other formats, e.g. for other mod loaders and/or extras.

-**File Pattern Guidelines:**
+##### File Pattern Guidelines

 ✅ Piece of text at the beginning (preferred) or end of the file name.